RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 > ```

 #### Error Handling
-The Command Addin has support for capturing and displaying Compiler and Runtime errors in the Console Output of the interface.
+The Commander Addin has support for capturing and displaying Compiler and Runtime errors in the Console Output of the interface.

 ![](CommanderAddin/ErrorInConsole.png)